-According to many bro-scientists in the field of bodybuilding one must go to complete failure in order to build muscle and strength.
-That’s why you see so many obsessed bodybuilders scream like crazy and try to push their body to the limits.
-They do set after set, rep after rep until they can’t do anymore reps.
-They call it training to failure, but is this really an effective way to train?
+According to many bro-scientists in the field of bodybuilding, one must reach complete muscle failure in order to build muscle and strength.
+That’s why you see so many obsessed bodybuilders scream like crazy and push until their joints can no longer move.
+They call this hard work, but is this method an effective way to train?

 What about training to form failure?

-But Dorian Yates says I should train to failure!
-He has them big muzcles…
+But Dorian Yates says that I should train to failure!
+He has big musclez!?

 Who cares?
-Dorian Yates has taken more anabolic drugs than there are in Junkyland.
+Dorian Yates was on drugs.
 You should always take the advice of professional bodybuilders with criticism.
 Many of them are paid by supplement companies to talk nonsense and just push products in your face.

-Another important factor that people tend to forget is that connective tissues need more time to recover due to their slower metabolism.
-Training to failure places too much stress on the joints because it is usually accompanied by poor form and the last reps are shaky.
+Note: Another important factor that people tend to forget is that the connective tissues need more time to recover due to their slower metabolism.
+Training to failure places too much stress on the joints because it is usually accompanied by poor form.